Recent video clips and radio conversations surfaced together in one running feed.

 Content is expanding, but confidence in what matters is eroding.

-It fails because no one is clearly responsible for how it’s used.
+It fails because no one is clearly responsible for how it is used.

 Where I show up